GameFoundry/bsf/Documentation/Manuals/Native/User/cameras.md

 Once set up, any rendered objects in the camera's view will be displayed on the selected render target, which is in this case the primary application window.

-However you might want to customize camera's parameters to get the exact feel you need.
-Lets cover some of the available parameters.
+You can also customize a variety of parameters that control how will the camera render the objects.

 # Projection type
 All cameras can be in two projection modes: *Perspective* and *Ortographic*.
 They can be changed by calling @ref bs::CCamera::setProjectionType "CCamera::setProjectionType()".